 Using chemotaxis assays, our results demonstrate that C. elegans is neither attracted to nor repulsed by chemical cues from the isopod P. scaber in laboratory-based chemotaxis assays.
-These results suggest that C. elegans phoresy might not be directed toward specific hosts but is instead opportunistic.
-Moreover, Lee et al. (2012) showed that the dauer specific behavior, nictation, is both an opportunistic behavior towards a phoretic host and is necessary for dauer individuals to disperse via the fruit fly Drosophila melanogaster (see Lee et al. (2017) for a discussion of the genetic basis underlying variation in this behavior in natural populations).
-This result is consistent with the observation that the dauer life stage is the one most commonly found in association with invertebrates without any obvious chemical cue.
+These results suggest that C. elegans phoresy might not be directed toward the terrestrial isopod P. scaber but is instead opportunistic.
+Consistent with this hypothesis, Lee et al. [4] showed that the dauer-specific behavior, nictation, is both an opportunistic behavior towards a phoretic host and is necessary for dauer individuals to disperse via the fruit fly Drosophila melanogaster (see [5]) for a discussion of the genetic basis underlying variation in this behavior in natural populations).
 However, this result does not preclude the possibility of chemoattraction to preferred hosts at other life stages but did demonstrate that for dauer individuals dispersal only happened when nictation behavior was present.